- Manhattan - I love you, and your food culture.

 If we start heading southeast into Soho, the overwhelming number of fabulous restaurants continues to rise.
 If you’re looking for some energy on a Saturday or Sunday afternoon, look no further than Boqueria, a Spanish hotspot cranking out loads of tapas and pitchers of Sangria.
 I cannot emphasize enough the energy here is aggressive in the best way.
 The crowd is young and bouje, you will inevitably be squished to some degree, the noise will make conversation mildly difficult but the food and drink will make all that worth it.
 Get a few pitchers of Sangria, papas bravas, pulpo a la plancha, gambas al ajillo, and all the sudden that noise becomes far less obnoxious.

-For your final stop, head. few blocks north east for a sexy cocktail send off.
-While there are many great cocktail havens, like Superbueno, I like to stick to a tride and true; Death & Co.
+For your final stop, head a few blocks north east for a sexy cocktail send off.
+While there are many great cocktail havens close by, like Superbueno, I like to stick to a tride and true; Death & Co.
 (I would recommend a reservation).
 These guys have opened a few locations around the country, but this east village spot is one of my favorite places to feel special and to try something a bit more unique than the average cocktail bar.
-When your done, take a stroll through Thompkins square and appreciate the lovable weirdos that make up one of my favorite neighborhoods in the city.
+When you're done, take a stroll through Thompkins square and appreciate all the lovable weirdos that make up one of my favorite neighborhoods in the city.

 Next